StephenOTT/GitHub-Analytics/README.md

 ## Github Design Issues:

 1. When you delete a Label from the master list it deletes all labels assigned to issues for that deleted label.
 This is a problem for maintaining a "current" label list.
 This means that if you ever get a legacy label you must keep it in the list forever or the old labels will lose their assigned labels.

+## Other Possible uses for GitHub-Analytics Code

+1. With some simple modifications for uploading to github rather than just downloading from GitHub, a full GitHub "Backup your Repo" solution can be provided.
+Backup.co is currently providing a private beta for this.
+This would be a easy solution to provide

+2. Time Tracking.
+Using GFM and text searching on the DB side we can gather time tracking information.

+3. Network Analysis of GitHub Issues to show network graph of issue mentions and use mentions.
+This can show dependencies within the project/issue tracker and show who is the most popular user to be mentioned for types of issues.
+This would produce very interesting graphics for large projects.